 - Now that you’ve got the file, you can’t simply print it.
 You have to use a CD/DVD cover printing application.
 CoverXP can print your CD/DVD covers easily and it’s free!
 So download and install CoverXP from its official site.

 - Run CoverXP and then go to the “file” menu and point to the cover image that you’ve just downloaded.

 - Afterwards, click on the “cover templates” and choose the one that you need.
 In my example, I chose dvd.keepcase.single.file.
 You may need to play around and select different options, though.Notice how the caption at the bottom changed from “audio.cd.front” to dvd.keepcase.single.file?

 - Preview the cover as the final step before you go and print the DVD cover.

 - Print and enjoy!

-PS: Depends on your internet connection (unless you have a high-speed internet), reflexes, and printer, this whole process may take more than 5 minutes lol
+PS: Depends on your internet connection, reflexes, and printer, this whole process may take more than 5 minutes lol

 If you know an easier way on how to print CD covers, share with us here!

 - OPPO announced the R7 and R7 Plus smartphones - 28 May, 2015